Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 ## Issues:

 - If you have any issues with this script or any of my other projects, please open a github issue or contact me on twitter (@chandler_hacker)

+## Possible future updates:

+- Currently looking to see wether it's possible to add the ability to check for updates on the iOS-OTA-Downgrader script